 One thing not to worry about at this time is the minimum payments.
 In future steps we will see that the “minimum payment” number can drop considerably.

 Tracking down federal student loan information is pretty simple.
-The government keeps a database of all federal student loans.
-Log in and pull up a list of your loans.
-One of the nice aspects of the federal database is that it also shows the name of the student loan servicer responsible for each loan.
-Some borrowers may have to work with multiple services while others only have to deal with one company.
+The government tracks all federal loans and their servicers.
+Log in to your account with the Department of Education and pull up a list of your loans.
+One of the better aspects of the federal records is that they show the name of the student loan servicer responsible for each loan.
+Some borrowers may have to work with multiple services, while others only have to deal with one company.

 Once you know what you owe, you can form a strategy…